Is There a Statute of Limitations on Sexual Assault?

 Class three felonies constitute sexual assaults where a victim was raped, and the following factors were present:

-• The threat or use of physical force or violence
+- The threat or use of physical force or violence.

-• A victim was drugged, and a sexual assault occurred without their consent
+- A victim was drugged, and a sexual assault occurred without their consent.

-• There was a believable threat of imminent death, extreme pain, or serious bodily injury if they did not engage with the perpetrator’s demands
+- There was a believable threat of imminent death, extreme pain, or serious bodily injury if they did not engage with the perpetrator’s demands.

-• There was a believable threat of retaliation against the victim by the perpetrator or anyone else related to the victim
+- There was a believable threat of retaliation against the victim by the perpetrator or anyone else related to the victim.

 A class two felony occurs when there is a sexual assault such as a rape, and the rapist was aided or abetted by another individual or multiple individuals.
-Class three felonies will include actions such as:

-• One or more individuals engaged in the rape (gang rape)
+- One or more individuals engaged in the rape (gang rape).

-• The perpetrator was armed or appeared to be armed with a deadly weapon
+- The perpetrator was armed or appeared to be armed with a deadly weapon.

-• A victim suffered bodily injury
+- A victim suffered a bodily injury.

-What is the punishment for sexual assault in Colorado?
+What Is the Punishment for Sexual Assault in Colorado?

 The punishments for sexual assault in Colorado are outlined in Colorado Code 18-3-402.
-Generally, the following guidelines apply to the different charges:

-• Sexual assaults that are classified as class four felonies carry with them prison sentences between two to eight years and/or fines ranging between $2,000 and $500,000
+- Sexual assaults that are classified as class four felonies carry with them prison sentences between two to eight years and/or fines ranging between $2,000 and $500,000.

 Additionally, if an individual is found guilty of a charge as low as a class four felony, they must register as a sex offender.

 The lowest charge of a sexual assault in Colorado is a class one misdemeanor and is typically classified as an act of sexual battery.
-Acts of sexual battery can include:

-• Unwanted touching of an individual’s genital area, including breasts
+- Unwanted touching of an individual’s genital area, including breasts.

-• Forcing a victim to touch an intimate part of an offender’s body
+- Forcing a victim to touch an intimate part of an offender’s body.

-• Other sexual acts inflicted on a victim without their consent
+- Other sexual acts inflicted on a victim without their consent.

-Sexual assault statute of limitations in Colorado
+Sexual Assault Statute of Limitations in Colorado

 As with all crimes, there are prosecution restraints for sex crimes in Colorado.
-Under Colorado law, prosecutors generally have 20 years from the date of an alleged sexual assault to file a lawsuit as outlined by CRS 18-3-402.

-There are instances where prosecutors can bring sexual assault charges regardless of the statute of limitations.
+There are instances where prosecutors can bring sexual assault charges, regardless of the statute of limitations.
 Charges can be brought forward if the assault was reported to law enforcement within 20 years of the date of the assault or if there is DNA evidence that points to a suspect.

-Unlawful sexual contact statute of limitations in Colorado
+Unlawful Sexual Contact Statute of Limitations in Colorado

 Violations of unlawful sexual contact bring with them their own statute of limitations.
 If the violation is a felony-level charge of unlawful sexual contact, the statute of limitations is limited to 10 years from the date of the incident.